asylunatic/TACOS/TACOS_Report.md

 </table>

-Table [X]: The performance of Mask R-CNN before fine-tuning.
+Table 3: The performance of Mask R-CNN before fine-tuning.

 As you can see, the answer is: not very well.
 The average precision and recall are 0 at any threshold or bounding box size.
 If we look at some predicted masks we also see that they are not accurate.